-Federal Constitutional Law Staff Contact: Prof George Winterton
+Federal Constitutional Law

+Staff Contact: Prof George Winterton / Mr Keven Booker C3 S1 or S2 HPW4

 Federal constitutional law, stressing the legislative and judicial powers of the Commonwealth and the judicial interpretation by the High Court of the extent of those powers, in particular: trade and commerce, external affairs, corporations, appropriation, grants and taxation powers, family law and industrial law powers, inconsistency of Commonwealth and State laws, freedom of interstate trade and commerce, excise and implied limitations on Commonwealth and State powers.
-Techniques and approaches adopted by the High Court in interpreting the Australian Constitution, and occasionally, federal executive
+Techniques and approaches adopted by the High Court in interpreting the Australian Constitution, and occasionally, federal executive power.